 There is a sureity of tongue that is born not of holy confidence, but of arrogance; and yet there is also a self-deprication that is born not of humility, but of sinful pride.

 The spiritual worship that is to be the very walk of every child of God is a daily offering of life to receive Life; it is the fragrance of holy conduct born of the fear of the Lord’s mercy.
 For he in whom the demerrited mercy of God does not invoke a reverence unto obedience has not known God.

 I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.

 How, therefore, does the selfish man walk humbly, and the sinner live holy?
 By the application of the cross to every facet of his life and being, spirit soul and body.
-For he to whom the cross of Christ truly applies shall bear his own cross also.
+He to whom the cross of Christ truly applies will bear his own cross also.
 And it is this bearing of the cross which promises the abundant entrance into the heavenly kingdom.
 In the urgency of such a life in God, there is found the foretaste of eternal rest; and in the overcoming obedience of such a faith, there runs a trust which takes hold of a purely God-ward contentment.

 “The truly religious man does everything as if everything depends on himself, and then leaves everything as if everything depended on God.”